D-WIS/DDHub-Semantic-Interoperability/docs/vocabulary_development/auto-generated/md/DWISvocabulary.md

 - Specialization:
 - Description: The model only accounts for three dimensions
 - Examples:
+A hydraulic calculation considers the fluid velocity field in a cross-section and in the axial direction.
+A heat transfer model considers the radial, angular and axial heat transfer.
 - Definition set: Model
 ## ModellingDiscretization <!-- NOUN -->
 - Display name: Modelling discretization